 Diabetes — South Canterbury

 Diabetes is a long term condition caused by too little production of the hormone insulin (type 1 diabetes) or a combination of this and the body's resistance to the insulin (type 2 diabetes).
-The Diabetes Service at Timaru Hospital helps people of all ages with either type — but type 2 diabetes is more common.
+The diabetes service at Timaru Hospital helps people of all ages with either type — but type 2 diabetes is more common.

 Contact us